erikzaadi/jQuery.printElement/README.md

 _Also, please don't edit files in the "dist" subdirectory as they are generated via grunt.
 You'll find source code in the "src" subdirectory!_

 ## Release History
+* 2.0.1-dev
-2.0.1 : Updated project to use Grunt 0.4.x, added support for number type input fields.
+  * Updated project to use Grunt 0.4.x
+  * Added support for number type input fields.
+* 2.0-dev
-2.0 (Still in development) : Complete rewrite, support IE{9,10}.
+  * Complete rewrite, support IE{9,10}.

 ## License
 Copyright (c) 2012 erikzaadi